Bug #43586

 The longest computation was 1.26764 seconds, so the ceph-mgr shouldn't be too cpu-bound since that only happens once a minute.

-#9 Updated by Thomas Schneider almost 4 years ago
+Updated by Thomas Schneider about 4 years ago

 Hi,